Phantom Theater: Queue

 Lightning flashed from behind the curtains of two windows accompanied by the sound of thunder.
 On a balcony between the two windows, the theater's ghostly organist, Maestro (voiced by Richard Doyle), played away on a pipe organ, sitting with his back turned to the guests.
-Between concertos, Maestro would turn around and address the guests below.
-Maestro would then sinisterly invite the guests to take a tour of the theater and taunt them, before returning to his organ with a maniacal laugh.
+Between concertos, Maestro would turn around and address the guests below, sinisterly inviting guests to take a tour of the theater while taunting them.
+He would then return to his organ with a maniacal laugh.

-Leaving the lobby, guests climbed a short staircase into a long hallway lined with marble busts on either side.
-Through the use of a hollow-face illusion, the busts would appear to turn their heads to "watch" the guests as they passed by.
-Guests then entered the loading station and boarded the black, 3-passenger ride vehicles.
+Leaving the lobby, guests climbed a short staircase into a long hallway lined with marble busts on both sides.
+Through the use of a hollow-face illusion, the busts would appear to turn their heads and stare at guests as they passed by to enter the loading station.
+In the loading station, guests would walk across a moving platform to board black, 3-passenger ride vehicles.

 Ride

-The ride cars depart the station and make a left turn.
-The cars turn to face Maestro, who's seen pulling back a curtain leading backstage and taunting the riders once more.
+The ride cars departed the station and made a left turn, first facing Maestro, who was seen pulling back a curtain leading backstage and taunting the riders once more.
 Passing under the curtain, riders faced a row of portraits of the theater performers.
 Using a scrim effect, the portraits would disappear when lit from behind, revealing the ghostly versions of each performer.
-Down the hall, a legless ghost usher floats in front of riders and directs them toward the performers' dressing rooms.
-The doors of each room swing open to show the performers preparing for the show.
-The final dressing room in the hallway belongs to the Mighty Bosco, a strongman, whose door is stuck and he is shown (ironically) struggling to open it.
+Down the hall, No Legs Larry, a legless ghost usher, floated in front of riders and directed them toward the performers' dressing rooms.
+The doors of each room swung open to show the performers preparing for the show.
+The final dressing room in the hallway belonged to the Mighty Bosco, a strongman, whose door was stuck and he was shown struggling to open it.

-Entering the next scene, the cars face an electrician who flips a switch on a lighting board causing the lights in the room to flicker on and off.
-He shines a flashlight on the riders, telling them to move along.
-Moving to the next room, riders see a pair of stagehands.
-One stagehand pulls on a rigging rope, while the other is tangled up by his feet on the other end of the rope and hanging upside-down.
-Entering the rehearsal rooms, the riders turn toward Houdelini, who pulls a demonic rabbit out of his top hat that roars at the riders as they pass by.
-In the next room, Hilda Bovine sings a high note, which causes a mirror on the right side of the room to shatter.
+Entering the next scene, the cars faced an electrician who flipped a switch on a lighting board, causing the lights in the room to flicker on and off.
+He waved a flashlight on riders, telling them to move along.
+The next room displayed a pair of stagehands, with one pulling on a rigging rope, while the other was tangled up by his feet hanging upside-down and moving with each pull.
+Entering the rehearsal rooms, riders turned toward Houdelini, who pulled a demonic rabbit out of his top hat that roared at riders as they passed by.
+In the next room, Hilda Bovine sang a high note, which caused a mirror on the right side of the room to shatter.